-The new \$4.1 million library wing has become a focal point for the academic life of the campus.
-Housing more than 100,000 books and other print and nonprint materials, the library provides study carrels, reading areas, and group study rooms in addition to photocopiers. microfilm and microfiche readers, and a typing room.
-The library's ethnic heritage study alcoves contain a variety of artifacts relating to the cultural backgrounds of Madonna's multiethnic student body, and the Livonia Bar Association Law Library, held by the Madonna Library, constitutes a special resource for students studying lawrelated courses.
+The library's ethnic heritage study alcoves contain a variety of artifacts relating to the cultural backgrounds of Madonna's multiethnic student body, and the Livonia Bar Association Law Library, deeded to the Madonna Library, constitutes a special resource for students studying law-related courses.
 The Center for Personalized Instruction is also located in the library; it provides tutoring services and self learning materials in basic skills.
-The library has expanded its resources by participating in the Online Computer Library Center and subscribing to other online bibliographic retrieval services.

-The library wing also houses the Kresge Hall - a 300-seat auditorium for special events, an archival room, classrooms, and faculty offices.
+The library wing also houses the Kresge Hall - a 300-seat auditorium for special events.

-A multi-purpose Activities Center attached to the academic building seats 1,000 spectators and provides facilities for sports activities, stage productions, convocations, and lectures.
+The multi-purpose Activities Center, attached to the academic building, seats 1,000 spectators and provides facilities for sports activities, stage productions, convocations, and lectures.
 The Oakway Symphony Orchestra as well as area dance and theatre troupes appear before student and community audiences.
-Adjacent courts for tennis, basketball, and volleyball and a soccer field encourage team and individual sports.
+Adjacent courts for tennis, basketball, volleyball and a soccer field encourage team and individual sports.